9 Kingfisher Birds Coloring Pages: A Fun and Creative Activity for All Ages

 Interestingly, belted kingfishers sometimes choose to nest among Bank Swallows, making for a unique comedy duo.
 However, they’re not so keen on sharing their burrows with Rough-winged Swallows, as their frequent comings and goings disrupt the peace.

-See also Get Creative with Our 6 Loon Bird Coloring Pages Today!
+See also Get Creative with Our 14 Ptarmigan Birds Coloring Pages

 When faced with a potential threat, the belted kingfisher will perform its own comedic routine, including body movements, loud screams, and a display of its striking white feathers.